TheMatiaz0/AE/README.md

 ![AE Gameplay](/AE_Gameplay.gif)

 A first-person horror puzzle game with claustrophobic camera and environment-based puzzles.
-Created as Unity developer recruitment task in April 2025.
+Created as Unity Developer recruitment task in April 2025.

 The solution here is very abstract, allowing designers to quickly create all kinds of puzzles they desire based on this toolkit.